misterdjules/homepage/jekyll_version/_posts/2013-09-24-A-few-tips-for-new-freelance-developers-in-montreal.md

 ---
 {% include JB/setup %}

 One year ago, I left my full-time job at [Ubisoft Montreal](http://montreal.ubisoft.com/en) and became a freelance developer.
-In [this article series](/tags.html#freelance_in_montreal_series-ref), I share my experiences and a few concrete tips on how to switch to freelancing.
+In [this article series](/tags.html#freelance_in_montreal_series-ref), __I share my experiences and a few concrete tips on how to switch from a permanent job to freelancing__.
 It is, of course, targeted towards aspiring freelance programmers, but other freelance workers will hopefully also find a lot to learn.
 Some of the information presented is also specific to Montreal, but the overall step by step process can be applied elsewhere.

-[This series](/tags.html#freelance_in_montreal_series-ref) is composed of three articles.
+[This ongoing series](/tags.html#freelance_in_montreal_series-ref) is composed of three articles.
 Each article covers a stage of your progress towards your goal of becoming a freelance developer.
-They are presented in a chronological order.
-This week, we'll go through the _preparation_ stage: before you leave your current position and can position yourself as a freelance developer.
-Next week, the following stage we call _transition_ will be presented.
-At that point, the switch to freelancing will be done, but no contract is signed yet.
+They are presented in a chronological order. __This week, we'll go through the _preparation_ stage: before you leave your current position and can introduce yourself as a freelance developer.__ Next week, the following stage we call _transition_ will be presented.
+At that point, the switch to freelancing will be done, but no contract will have been signed yet.
 Finally, two weeks from now, the _execution_ stage will give you some tips on how to keep your business moving forward while working on your first contracts.

-A career is something very personal, and it is very likely that people have different views about what becoming a freelance developer means. __This series is not about answering all questions to everyone.
+A career is something very personal, and people have different views about what becoming a freelance developer means. __This series is not about answering all questions to everyone.
 It's about sharing my experience with other newcomers so that they can benefit from it.__ Any question or remark is more than welcome, please share them in the comments at the bottom of this page.

 Before diving in, you may wonder how it worked for me.
 So far, I have been very happy with the results. __My clients now include well established multi-nationals and local startups.
 They allowed me to increase my revenue by 20% while taking two months of vacation.
 Three new skills were also added to my skills set: iOS applications development, Node.js and Lua.
 Last but not least, I've met very inspiring people who I'm looking forward to collaborate with in the near future.__